artemdemo/pm-app/readme.md

 For frontend unit tests I'm using karma with jasmine.
 All test are written in es2015 (es6) and compiled on the fly 5to6 with babel.

+In addition all typescript code will be checked with tslint.

 Run tests: